USS Truett

 USS Truett (FF-1095) was a named after Quincy Hightower Truett, who received the Navy Cross posthumously.
-The ship is now serving in the Royal Thai Navy as the HTMS Phutthayotfa Chulalok (FFG 461).
+The ship retired from service with the Royal Thai Navy as the HTMS Phutthayotfa Chulalok (FFG 461).

 Truett (DE-1095) was laid down on 27 April 1972 at Westwego, La., by Avondale Shipyards, Inc.; launched on 3 February 1973; sponsored by Mrs. Geraldine Truett Walter; delivered to the Navy on 24 May 1974 at the Norfolk Naval Shipyard, Portsmouth, Va.; and commissioned there on 1 June 1974.

 On 20 August, Truett departed Hampton Roads and headed for the West Indies.
 After arriving at Guantanamo Bay, Cuba, on 3 September, the ocean escort devoted the next six weeks to a feverish series of drills and exercises to prepare for duty in the Atlantic Fleet.
 On 8 October, Truett completed shakedown training and sailed for home.
 After a brief stop at St. Thomas in the Virgin Islands, Truett returned to Norfolk on 18 October.